dcrlsn/PWA-Texteditor/README.md

 - [Deployed Site](Deployed-Site)

 ## Description
 This is a simple text editor that contains context hilighting.
+Its built using node and webpack.
 It can be used online or installed as a PWA on a phone.

 ## Installation
 `npm install`